kubuntu-team/kubuntu-manual/source/docs/advanced.rst

 Install/Uninstall '.deb' files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The package files associated with *Kubuntu* have the ".deb" suffix because of *Kubuntu*'s close relationship with the Debian GNU/Linux distribution.
+The package files associated with Kubuntu have the ".deb" suffix because of Kubuntu's close relationship with the Debian GNU/Linux distribution.
 Individual ".deb" files can be downloaded and installed.
 Humble Bundles, for instance, distribute debs.
 Administrative privileges are required.

 Install from Source
 ````````````````````

 Files with the .tar.gz or .tar.bz2 suffix are package files known as "tarballs" or "source" packages.
 These are widely used in Linux.
-If there is no native *Kubuntu* package available in any of the repositories, it may be possible to compile and install the package from source.
+If there is no native Kubuntu package available in any of the repositories, it may be possible to compile and install the package from source.
 For tips on compiling software, look at the `Compiling Software <https://help.ubuntu.com/community/CompilingSoftware>`_ page on the Ubuntu Wiki.

 Drivers
 --------